What are Hotel Classifications all about?

 These contain self-catering facilities where the guest is able to do their own basic cooking.

-These are often small individual hotels with an emphasis on luxury or whimsy.
+These are often small individual hotels with an emphasis on luxury.
 Often the experience is a memorable one with hotels having a theme, superior service and fewer rooms than a large chain hotel.

 See all of our Hospitality & Tourism Courses at: http://www.acsedu.co.uk/Courses/Hospitality-Courses.aspx